Putting the “new” in “new normal.”

 Virtual Reality to the Virtual Rescue

-If you’re ready to take the first step (or even a baby step!) and would like more information on augmented and virtual reality software development, virtual reality development cost and virtual reality programming, please feel free to reach out to us at cxr.world.
+If you’re ready to take the first step (or even a baby step!) and would like more information on augmented and virtual reality software development, virtual reality development cost and virtual reality programming, please feel free to reach out to us at cxr.agency.
 Check out our VR case studies to see the kind of work we can do.

-At cxr.world, we make sure to keep our finger on the pulse of all things AR, VR and XR.
+At cxr.agency, we make sure to keep our finger on the pulse of all things AR, VR and XR.
 Our mission is to reimagine how people interact with brands.
 To disrupt the status quo and uncover values others can’t find.
 To solve tomorrow’s business challenges in thoughtful, elegant ways.
 We aim to be strategic leaders in emergent technologies, innovators in user experiences.
 Our mission is to arm businesses for digital revolution.